How Much Money Does Disney World Make A Day?

 World of Disney in Disney Springs has tons of souvenirs for guests.

 Disney keeps its merchandise numbers under wraps, but it’s safe to estimate that each guest spends at least $10 for merchandise during their day at the park.
-Again, multiply by 50,000 in attendance at Magic Kingdom for a day, and the earning are a half million dollars.
-I believe this estimate is much lower than reality and have heard rumors while working at Magic Kingdom that the Emporium, the large shop on Main Street, actually earns enough money every day to pay all of cast members’ wages in the park.
+Again, multiply by 50,000 in attendance at Magic Kingdom for a day, and the earnings are a half million dollars.
+I believe this estimate is much lower than reality, and I have heard rumors while working at Magic Kingdom that the Emporium, the large shop on Main Street, actually earns enough money every day to pay all of the cast members’ wages in the park.

 You can save money by knowing what to pack.
 I’ve put together a guide for what to pack for December